Lasting food and nutrition policies

-By turning results into policies our work intends to contribute:
+By turning results into policies our work contributes:

 - to an increased offer of healthier options of processed foods (by reducing salt, sugar and fat content) available in EU (super)markets;